nhduongvn/VHanalysis/UtilScripts/readme.md

   This plots the sample distributions we're interested in for MC signal samples.

+- **plot_overlap.py**

+  This gets the shapes of background and signal distributions and overlays them so we can see where the best cuts would lie between two variables.

 - **plot_pt_jetFlavor.py**

   We have three different jet flavors and want to know how the distributions for different flavors compare.
 This macro will create overlays of the distributions for each jet flavor (light vs. b vs. c).